Small Cell Lung Cancer: Staging and Treatment

 Palliative Treatment

-Palliative therapy is used to relieve symptoms that are caused by the cancer.
+Palliative therapies are used to relieve symptoms that are caused by the cancer.
 They do not cure the cancer.
-There are many options for palliative treatments including chemotherapy, radiation, surgery, stent placement, laser therapies, and removal of extra fluid from around the heart or lungs.
+There are many options for palliative treatments, including chemotherapy, radiation, surgery, stent placement, laser therapies, and removal of extra fluid from around the heart or lungs.
 Talk to your provider about your options for managing your symptoms.

 Clinical Trials